-- 18.1 Separate grade sheet for each semester will be given to the students by the CoE after the publication of the results. - 18.2 After the completion of the programme, a consolidated grade sheet will be issued to the students.

-18.3 No separate grade sheet for special supplementary examination will be issued to the students by the CoE publication after the of special supplementary examination result.
-The result the of supplementary examination will get reflected only in the consolidated statement of grade (that is, consolidated grade sheet).
+- 18.1 Separate grade sheet for each semester will be given to the students by the CoE after the publication of the results. - 18.2 After the completion of the programme, a consolidated grade sheet will be issued to the students. - 18.3 No separate grade sheet for special supplementary examination will be issued to the students by the CoE after the publication of special supplementary examination result.
+The result of the special supplementary examination will get reflected only in the consolidated statement of grade (that is, consolidated grade sheet).